 Journaling has long been recognized as an effective way to reduce stress, help with depression and anxiety, focus your mind, and organize your life.
-It can be a great tool to use for meditation, to open up, and let go of things that bother you.
+It can be a great tool to use for meditation, to open up, and let go of anxious thoughts that bother you, in a healthy way.

 One of the best parts of journaling is that it’s something you can do at home, when it’s convenient for you, without needing a lot of time, resources, or skill.
 There’s more to keeping a journal than just getting your thoughts down on paper, though.

-Research shows that daily journaling can help improve your mental health and get your life back on track, whether you’re struggling with relationships, future goals, how to stay organized, or even in the ways you communicate with a partner, your children, your coworkers, your friends, your parents, or anyone in your life.
+Research shows that a daily journaling practice can help improve your mental health and get your life back on track, whether you’re struggling with relationships, future goals, or how to stay organized.
+Expressive writing and gratitude journaling can even affect the way you communicate with a partner, your children, your coworkers, your friends, your parents, or anyone in your life.

 What Does Journaling Do for Your Mental Health?

 Expressing yourself creatively, like when you write in a journal, is great for relieving stress and focusing on the things in life that aren’t serving you.
-You can use a journal to develop or practice healthy habits, set and work toward goals, or manage your mental health and improve anxiety, stress, or depression.
-Even just a few minutes a day can make a world of difference to your mental wellbeing.
+You can use a journal to develop or practice healthy habits, set and work toward goals, or manage your mental health and improve anxiety, reduce stress, or regulate a depressive disorder.
+Even gratitude journaling for just a few minutes a day can make a world of difference to your mental wellbeing.

 Common benefits of journaling

-There are many reasons why people commit to journaling.
+There are many reasons why people commit to a journaling practice.
 The process of writing is inherently therapeutic.
 It can help you organize your thoughts, express yourself, and process and deal with your emotions — both good and bad — in a positive, healthy way.